Guatemala’s political turmoil deepens as 1 candidate is targeted and the other suspends her campaign

 She called on the president to show his face.

 Giammattei’s office issued a statement saying that it respects the separation of powers and would not be involved in any judicial processes.
 It also said that in line with the law, it would make presidential security available to the presidential and vice presidential candidates participating in the runoff.
+Giammattei is prohibited by Guatemalan law from seeking reelection.

 Arévalo was a surprise winner in the June 25 election, garnering 11.7% of the votes.
 In the days before the vote, he had polled below 3% and was not among the top six or seven candidates, all of whom were considered to be on the conservative end of the political spectrum.
 Torres obtained 15.8% of the vote.
 No candidate came close to exceeding the 50% threshold necessary to win outright, necessitating the August runoff.